Academic Handbook Course Descriptors and Programme Specifications

 Course Overview

-This course will build the foundations for further study in mathematical methods and enable students to continue to higher levels of study in the subjects above.
+This course will build the foundations for further study in calculus and enable students to continue to higher levels of study in the subjects above.

 Learning Outcomes